OpenSearch Cluster Topologies for Cost-Saving Autoscaling

 The idea of executing streaming and batch jobs with one engine has been there for a while.
 People always say batch is a special case of streaming.
 Conceptually, it is.

-Speaker image - Becket Qin
+Speaker image - Jiangjie (Becket) Qin

 Session Data Pipelines